-This fall, as part of our business plan, Parks and Recreation is looking to the Eastern Passage community to share their vision for how the Eastern Passage Common can be made more comfortable and functional for park visitors.
-Operating primarily as a connection between schools and subdivisions, and as an active sport park, we want to understand the park issues and opportunities as you see them.
+As part of our 2018/2019 business plan, Parks and Recreation is looking to the Eastern Passage community to share their vision for how the Eastern Passage Common can be made more comfortable and functional for park visitors.
+We want to understand the park issues and opportunities as you see them.

 At 29 hectares (71.5 acres) in area, the Eastern Passage Common is classified as a District Park.
 Identified in the Regional Plan, District Parks serve the recreation needs of several communities with a population in the range of 10, 000 people.
 A range of recreational uses are typically offered, including, walking and cycling trails, sports fields, picnic areas, play facilities for children, and areas for passive recreation uses that are left in a predominantly natural state.